playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-derived-values/index.md

 <!-- tabs:end -->

 While this method works, it tends to introduce duplicate developmental logic.
-For example, notice how we have to repeat the declaration of the `dateStr` and `labelText` values twice: Once when they're initially defined, and again inside of the property listener.
+For example, notice how we have to repeat the declaration of the `dateStr` and `labelText` values twice: Once when they're initially defined, and again inside the property listener.

-Luckily for us, there's an easy solution for this problem called "computed values".
+Luckily for us, there's an easy solution for this problem called "computed values."

-# Method 2: Computed Values
+# Method 2: Computed Values {#computed-values}

 Our previous method of deriving a value from a property follows two steps: